 Table of Contents

-- Best Ski Resorts in Japan
+- Japan’s Best Ski Resorts and Best places to Snowboard

 - Best Winter Festivals in Japan

 - Best Sightseeing Spot Where Drift Ice Can Be Seen

 Japan’s heavy snow villages: hot springs, and snow monkeys

 If you want to go to a particularly snowy area in Japan, you may want to go to the Sea of Japan side or the mountain area.
 From December to March, moist air flows from the Sea of Japan to the Japanese archipelago.
 Since there is a mountainous area in the center of the Japanese archipelago, damp air hits this mountainous area where snow clouds are born.
 In this way, the area on the Japan Sea side and the mountainous area are snowing much.

 Shirakawago and Gokayama, which I introduce here, are located in the mountainous areas of the Japan Sea side.
 A lot of snow falls in these villages every year.
 There are other areas with much snow, but these two villages still have traditional houses in heavy snow areas.
 The snow scenery where those houses remain is really beautiful.

 When comparing Shirakawago with Gokayama, Shirakawago is larger than Gokayama.
 Shirakawa-go is well-developed as a tourist destination, and there are many bus tours.
 On the other hand, Gokayama has a lot of rustic village atmosphere.